 What does marijuana legalization mean?

-Since marijuana remains classified as an illegal drug at the federal level, state legalization has many implications on federal income taxes filed by dispensaries, as well as the cross-border sale and transportation of cannabis products.
+Since marijuana remains federally classified as an illegal drug, state legalization has many implications on federal income taxes filed by dispensaries, as well as the cross-border sale and transportation of cannabis products.

 Which states have legalized marijuana?

 State cannabis legalization can be defined several ways, ranging from fully illegal to legal for both medicinal and recreational use.
-For this article, USAFacts defined five legalization levels to help explain how they vary by state.
+For this article, USAFacts defined four legalization levels to help explain how they vary by state: recreational, medical, CBD only, and fully illegal.

 Recreational